LIFESTYLE

 Unfortunately for us, we don't have a "check engine" light, and the signs of stress are not always clear.
 Especially in today's always-on environment, it is possible to experience chronic stress without knowing what it is.
 Some common symptoms include an upset stomach, headaches, changes in appetite, lack of focus, insomnia and irritability.7

 Although those might not sound too threatening, chronic stress can eventually cause serious health issues.
-It can increase your risk of diabetes and high blood pressure, and is linked to six of the leading causes of death: heart disease, cancer, lung ailments, accidents, cirrhosis of the liver, and suicide.8 One longitudinal study, in fact, found that men with moderate to high chronic stress levels were about 50 percent more likely to die prematurely.9
+It can increase your risk of diabetes and high blood pressure, and is linked to six of the leading causes of death: heart disease, cancer, lung ailments, accidents, cirrhosis of the liver and suicide.8 One longitudinal study found that men with moderate to high chronic stress levels were about 50 percent more likely to die prematurely.9

 7 Smart Ways to Manage Stress

-So, while you might complain about stress in a lighthearted way, the truth is it's no joke.
-And learning how to recognize and manage stress is vital for your physical and mental health.
+So, while you might complain about stress in a lighthearted way, the truth is it's no joking matter.
+Learning how to recognize and manage stress is vital for your physical and mental health.

 1.JUST BREATHE.
 As it turns out, your mother was onto something when she told you to take a deep breath.
 Deep abdominal breathing can slow your heartbeat and lower your blood pressure, helping to reduce stress.10

 2.GET MOVING.
-Exercise reduces cortisol and increases endorphins, both of which can aid in stress relief,11 and you only need to work out for 30 minutes per day to reap all of the mood-boosting benefits.12 Bonus points for exercising outside, as a mere 20 minutes in nature has also been shown to lower levels of cortisol.13
+Exercise reduces cortisol and increases endorphins, both of which can aid in stress relief, and you only need to work out for 30 minutes per day to reap all of the mood-boosting benefits.11, 12 Bonus points for exercising outside, as a mere 20 minutes in nature has also been shown to lower levels of cortisol.13 Don’t have time to get to the gym or outside?
+Reserved Living & Giving members receive a free session and discounted packages at Barry’s fitness classes.

 3.TRY MEDITATION.
 Science suggests that meditation can reduce symptoms of stress.14 To get started, download one of the many mindfulness apps and podcasts that have launched in recent years.
 Yoga, a form of moving meditation, is a proven stress reliever, too.15

 4.LEARN TO SAY NO. Though some stress is inevitable, some stress might be due to the fact you have too many balls in the air.
-Free up time and mental space by only accepting responsibilities that excite you.
-(Watch "The Art of Saying No" for some pointers.)
-It is also important to learn how to set boundaries so you can establish healthy relationships with yourself and others.
-This can help you avoid stress and anxiety that comes from feeling powerless and lacking control.16
+Free up time and mental space by only accepting responsibilities that excite you (watch "The Art of Saying No" for pointers).
+It is also important to learn how to set boundaries so you can establish healthy relationships.
+This can help you avoid the stress and anxiety that comes from feeling powerless and lacking control.16

 7.EAT DARK CHOCOLATE.
-Eat dark chocolate: Researchers from Loma Linda University found that consumption of dark chocolate can lead to reduced stress levels.
-While the study was not peer reviewed, it's a welcome excuse for a treat on a tough day.
-Just make sure you're opting for 75% cacao or higher.
+Eat dark chocolate: Researchers from Loma Linda University found that dark chocolate consumption can reduce stress levels.
+While the study was not peer-reviewed, it's a welcome excuse for a treat on a tough day.

-When Selye defined stress as the body's response to "any demand for change" more than 80 years ago, there's no way he could have imagined the world we live in today.
-The modern era demands change on a near constant basis, especially for those of us in the period of life filled with milestones such as homeownership, promotions, marriage and parenthood.
+When Selye defined stress more than 80 years ago, there's no way he could have imagined the world we live in today.
+The modern era demands change on a near-constant basis, especially as we experience milestones such as homeownership, promotions, marriage, parenthood and retirement.

-With this ever-flowing river of change — from barrages of emails to frequent career pivots to midnight baby cries — it should come as no surprise when your body responds.
-That's what evolution trained it to do.
-The trick, therefore, is not to make futile attempts to eliminate stress entirely, but to recognize and manage it before it becomes overwhelming.
+The trick is not to make futile attempts to eliminate stress entirely, but to recognize and manage it before it becomes overwhelming.

 So, take a deep breath, go for a walk or call a friend.
 And then maybe eat a piece of chocolate.
 Your health, after all, depends on it.